 Spoiler alert: They're not running a charity.
 The economics work overwhelmingly in their favor.
 In our next article, we'll explore the strategic business reasons why sharing code sometimes creates more value than keeping it secret.

-Key Takeaway: Open-source software, such as Google Test, quietly saves the tech industry billions of dollars by preventing duplicate work, catching expensive bugs early, and freeing engineers to build innovative products instead of basic tools.
-Understanding this hidden economic value helps explain why investing in "free" software is one of the best investments any tech company can make.
+Key Takeaway: Open-source software like Google Test saves the tech industry billions by preventing duplicate work, catching expensive bugs early, and freeing engineers to build real products instead of basic tools.
+Once you see that hidden economic value, investing in "free" software stops looking like charity and starts looking like one of the smartest bets a tech company can make.

 Originally posted on LinkedIn